mozillascience/studyGroup/lessons/SG-T7-SpatialR/SpatialR.md

 All spatial objects in `R` belong to the class `Spatial` with just two slots:
 1. a bounding box, a matrix of numerical coordinates with two columns ("min" and "max") and two rows (*x* and *y* coordinates)
 2. a `CRS` class object, a character string defining the coordinate system (`proj4string`).

-The class `Spatial` has 10 subclasses
+The class `Spatial` has 10 subclasses.
 We can use the function `getClass` to see the definition of a class and its subclasses.
 If you don't have the package `sp` already, install it with `install.packages("sp")`.

 ```{r}
 > library(sp)